University of Maryland Eastern Shore: History

 In the midst of the Great Depression, Maryland courts directed the state to admit qualified African-American applicants to its publicly funded law school in Baltimore.
 Historians believe this ruling led the state to convert Princess Anne Academy to a public institution.

 Fifty years after opening, the school formally passed from church control to state ownership with the first of four $25,000 installment payments – just as it was developing as a baccalaureate degree-granting college.
 Maryland's public flagship campus in College Park was designated its administrative agency.
-In 1948, the Eastern Shore Branch of the University of Maryland, then alternately known as Princess Anne College, was renamed as Maryland State College, a division of the University of Maryland.
+In 1948, the Eastern Shore Branch of the University of Maryland, then alternately known as Princess Anne College, was renamed Maryland State College, a division of the University of Maryland.

 Maryland State College became the University of Maryland Eastern Shore on July 1, 1970.
 Today it is one of 12 University System of Maryland public institutions of higher education.
 In addition to 745 acres on its main campus in Princess Anne, UMES also operates a 385-acre research farm in southern Somerset County, and the Paul S. Sarbanes Coastal Ecology Center on eight acres near Assateague Island in neighboring Worcester County.

-UMES offers instruction in 37 undergraduate areas of study, as well as 15 master's degrees and eight doctoral-degree programs; 27 are peer-accredited.
+UMES offers instruction in 37 undergraduate areas of study, as well as 15 master's degree and 8 doctoral degree programs; 27 are accredited.

 In 2020, MacKenzie Scott donated $20 million to UMES.
-Her donation is the largest single gift in the university's history.
+In 2025, she donated an additional $38 million, the largest single gift in the university's history.